-Touching the truss system It is strictly prohibited to touch or use the truss system during -1 per time during the performance the performance.
-This includes touching the backdrop, any lighting that may be behind the stage area, the swivel and any rigging above the swivel, or stepping out of bounds.
-Performers must only have contact with the aerial pole (and props).
-Touching the aerial pole mount fabric (which is the fabric connecting the aerial pole to the swivel) is allowed. - Tracksuits not in accordance with the rules -1 per performer Tracksuits - Not having a tracksuit Hacksuits - Not wearing tracksuits while awaiting results at the designated -5 per performer area or during the medals ceremony. - General rule infringements at the discretion of the Master Judge with agreement from an external Master Judge council Range is -1 to -5 -5 per element per Prohibited elements or repeated limited elements performer - Using obscene gestures, profanity, or disrespectful language privately or publicly to any sporting participant -10 Overall rule infringements - Attempting to strike or striking an official, competitor, 0 spectator or other sporting official intentionally engaging in or inciting other performers and/or spectators to participate in abusive or violent action Discussification - Using drugs (except for medical purposes), alcohol Disqualification consumption before or while competing - Exhibiting nudity before, during, or after the competition. - Multiple or severe infringements of the rules and regulations Opening or medal ceremony - Performers who do not participate in the official opening or medal ceremony, without a written permission from the -1 organizer Registration - Performers who do not register on the official registration day, -1 per athlete Registration without a written permission from the organizer
+Touching the truss system It is strictly prohibited to touch or use the truss system during the -1 per time during the performance performance.
+This includes touching the backdrop, any lighting that may be behind the stage area, or stepping out of bounds.
+Performers must only have contact with the apparatus (and props).
+Touching the apparatus mount fabric (where applicable) is allowed.
+More than 3 performers on the apparatus (defined as having no -1 per additional Group Routines Limitations floor contact) performer Group Notimes Elimitations Performing a dynamic movement with more than 2 performers on the apparatus -5 per performer - Tracksuits not in accordance with the rules -1 per performer Tracksuits - Not having a tracksuit Tracksuits - Not wearing tracksuits while awaiting results at the designated area or during the medals ceremony. -5 per performer - General rule infringements at the discretion of the Head Judge with D agreement from an external Head Judge council Range is -1 to -5 Prohibited elements or repeated limited elements -5 per element per performer - Using obscene gestures, profanity, or disrespectful language -10 privately or publicly to any sporting participant -10 Overall rule infringements - Attempting to strike or striking an official, competitor, spectator or over all rule illingements other sporting official intentionally engaging in or inciting other performers and/or spectators to participate in abusive or violent action Disqualification - Using drugs (except for medical purposes), alcohol consumption before or while competing - Exhibiting nudity before, during, or after the competition. - Multiple or severe infringements of the rules and regulations Opening or medal ceremony - Performers who do not participate in the official opening or medal -1 ceremony, without a written permission from the organizer - Performers who do not register on the official registration day, Registration without a written permission from the organizer -1 per athlete without a writter permission from the organizer